Updated August 2015

 All PNZ tournaments will be played to the F.I.P.J.P.
 Rules as adopted by PNZ.
 A copy of the current rules will be provided by PNZ to the Tournament Director and Tournament Co-ordinator and must be available to players during the tournament.

-A new addition to the rules for timed games is “The next end is deemed to have started when the last boule of the current end has been played (before measuring)”.
-A variety of rulings have been made around this issue in the past so PNZ has standardised the definition and have added it to the rules adopted by PNZ.
+A new addition to the rules for timed games is “The next end is deemed to have started when the last boule of the current end has been played and come to a stop (before measuring)”.

 Technical Director of Tournaments – The PNZ Technical Director of Tournaments will set the entry fee, send out entries, collate entries, and provide the Tournament Director with the format and all necessary documentation to run the tournament.
 Changes to the tournament format or documentation can only be authorised by the Technical Director of Tournaments.
 They will also order and supply to the local regional co-ordinator all trophies required for the Tournament.

-Tournament Director - PNZ will appoint and fund (if required) a Tournament Director suitably trained in the computer version of the Swiss Format.
-Where possible they will be appointed from local people with suitable skills and training, however if none are available the Technical Director of Tournaments will fill this role.
-The Tournament Director will give a briefing at the beginning of the tournament, put up each round and results during play and ensure the full results are received by the Technical Director of Tournaments the evening the tournament is completed.
+Tournament Director - PNZ will appoint and fund (if required) a Tournament Director suitably trained in the computer version of the Sport Software favoured by PNZ.
+Where possible they will be appointed from local people with suitable skills and training, however if none are available the Technical Director of Tournaments will either fill this role, or appoint someone from a different district.
+The Tournament Director will give a briefing (including a Health and Safety briefing) at the beginning of the tournament, input all results to the computer, put up each round and results during play and ensure the full results are received by the Technical Director of Tournaments the evening the tournament is completed.
 The Tournament Director controls the process of the tournament throughout the event.

-Tournament Co-ordinator - The host Club shall appoint a Tournament Co-ordinator who will liaise with the Tournament Director.
-The name and contact details of the Tournament Co-ordinator must be provided to PNZ at least 2 months in advance of the tournament.
+Tournament Co-ordinator - The host Club shall appoint a Tournament Co-ordinator who will liaise with the Tournament Director and Technical Director of Tournaments.
+The name and contact details of the Tournament Co-ordinator must be provided to PNZ at least two months in advance of the tournament.
 The Tournament Co-ordinator must be non-playing, clearly identifiable and available to the Tournament Director, Tournament Umpire and players to consult with throughout the tournament.

 Tournament Reports and Results